 You’ll still have to think about charging.
 It’s true, a dynamo system removes a massive amount of stress especially in a racing situation.
-You know you’ll always have a safety tail light and some amount of headlight, even if dim, and the ability to generate a bit of USB charge.
 But instead of thinking about battery capacity you’re now thinking about the terrain ahead and whether it’ll be fast enough to generate power, when to charge what, and which mode to put your light in.

 As you can see, dynamo systems add complexity and aren’t quite magical enough to provide unlimited power all the time.
 However, as someone who rode and raced without one for years, I totally love having one and would not want to go back.

 A high quality system like the kLite adds a ton of value for night riding, safety lighting, and device charging in remote environments.
 The additional complexity is quick to get used to and I’d take it over battery-related stress any day (or night — especially night).